 I get it though, there's a definite allure to the level of agency during a dire situation.
 Fantasizing about a disaster is a refreshing contrast to our numbers' based day-to-day of productivity, consumption, and death.
 A plane crash or shipwreck exists as a vacuum of value systems.
 I'd love to be a Crusoe or Robeson, blazing my own trail of self-determination free from the long-winded conventions of modern society.
 The thrill of being intimately involved in your daily life is why primitive technology videos and wilderness survival shows are so popular, and why Anarcho-Primitivism is so memeable.

 A big axis to that contradictory freedom is money.
 "Time is money," despite the milieu of cultural attitudes it occupies, pretty well sums up the intimate bond between capital and human morality.
 Time, any time, can be spent on producing capital.
 The one enveloping force behind everything in our daily lives, reduced down to "productivity."
 If not producing you're occupied with something surely lesser, a childlike value system ubservient to cold hard cash.
 Getting an education is increasing your human capital.
 Learning a new language is increasing your human capital.
 "Experience" adds to your human capital.
 Forgo the interactions that make you a better informed, more well rounded human being, that is secondary to your value to the enveloping economic system we live under.
 You don't match up?
 You are inherently worth less as a human being.
+Mark Fisher defined this as Capitalist Realism, the inability to imagine an economic, social, and value systems that exists outside of capitalism.

 Modern arrangements of labor are incredible.
 Living in a core country I can sit around in a cubicle shifting around numbers on a spreadsheet and pay for a meal in an hour or two even after a millionaire takes a cut of my economic productivity.
 My breakfast every morning is a great big amalgam of production, logistics, and retail that somehow manages to employ thousands and drive down prices.